 "We have two contemporaneous documents about the course's origin: first, a brochure from 1918 about the course, on display in the golf house, and second an article in "Golfers' Magazine" from May 1925.
 The brochure shows photos of many of the holes and includes the statement "William Watson laid it out.
 Donald Ross gave freely of his advice in its development and Tom Vardon, the professional at the club, was of great assistance."
 In the 1925 article, past Commodore W. G. Graves describes that the early 9-hole course "came into being" but adds no other details, then stating that after acquiring more land "...an 18 hole course was planned.
 William Watson laid it out.
 Donald Ross gave freely of his advice in its development and Tom Vardon, the professional at the club, was of great assistance [note that this is a quote from the brochure!]....The original plan tested by play has required very little change or modification.
 Such changes and improvements as have been made as opportunity afforded have been strictly in line with the plan after experience showed that nothing more was needed.
 There has been no vacillation and there is no regret for money ill spent and for unnecessary discomfort and interruption to play."
 As additional proof, William Watson spoke to the San Diego media on April 9, 1920 about the design that he had just submitted to San Diego CC (completed in September 1921).
 In the interview he was asked what three recent designs he was most proud of?
-He answered: "White Bear Yacht Club near St. Paul, Sunset Hill Country Club near St. Louis, and Westmoreland Country Club outside of Chicago.
+He answered: "White Bear Yacht Club near St. Paul, Sunset Hill Country Club near St. Louis, and Westmoreland Country Club outside of Chicago".
 He also said that he had superintended the work at all three courses.
-(Note that Sunset Hill CC is credited from the club's records with being designed by the Foulis brothers).
+(Note that Sunset Hill CC is credited from the club's records with being designed by the Foulis brothers, Tillinghast and Langford improved Westmoreland's bunkering and Donald Ross might have made some suggested improvements to White Bear).